f5devcentral/aws-deployments/README.md

 This will initialize the set of ansible variables necessary for deployment (known as an 'inventory'.
 After execution of this playbook, inspect '~/vars/f5aws/env/<b>env_name</b>'.

 ```./bin/f5aws init <your env> --extra-vars '{"deployment_model": "single-standalone", "region": "us-east-1", "zone": "us-east-1b"}'```

 ```./bin/f5aws init <your env> --extra-vars '{"deployment_model": "single-cluster", "region": "us-east-1", "zone": "us-east-1b" }'```

-You can also try out a more complex deployment model ( complete with GTMs (up to 2 - one in each AZ) and a jmeter client to generate traffic) that can leverage multiple AZs.
+You can also try out a more complex deployment ( complete with GTMs (up to 2 - one in each AZ) and a jmeter client to generate traffic) that can leverage multiple AZs.
 You must choose the availability zones in which you want to deploy.

  ```./bin/f5aws init <your env> --extra-vars '{"deployment_model": "standalone-per-zone", "region": "us-east-1", "zones": ["us-east-1b"]}'```